-What is beard oil?
-Does it work?
+Do beard oils work?
 What does it do for your beard?
-Well, beard oil uses are numerous and can be very beneficial for your beard.
+Well, beard oil uses are numerous and can benefit your beard.
 But it’s important to understand the pros and cons of using it.

 So let me share 7 surprising beard oil benefits and side effects before you add it to your beard care routine.
 Sounds great?
 Let’s start!